Revista Nebrija de Lingüística Aplicada a la Enseñanza de las Lenguas. Vol. 20. Núm. 40 (2026).

 feelings (see Appendix 2).
 The procedure was the same as in the first session.
 Participants read and

-summarized the text, and while writing the summary they were allowed to look at the text and
+summarized the text, and while writing the summary they were allowed to look at the text and were

-encouraged to ask any question.
+encouraged to ask any questions.

 The fact that the first text dealt with negative emotions (session 1) and the second with positive emotions